ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Use of Salt.
+In many cases of disordered
 stomach, a teaspoonful of salf is a
 certain cure.
 In the violent internal
 aching, termed colic, add a teaspoonful